ashedden/WeatherApp/README.md

 This is a weather app using the OpenWeatherMap API (NOT YET).

-I will first test the app using a XML file.
+I will currently have it working with sample text.

 ##Resources used: